-WISDOM TEETH REMOVAL SERVICES
+WISDOM TEETH REMOVAL IN PRESCOTT VALLEY

 There are different reasons why a tooth may need to be removed or extracted.
 When a tooth is diagnosed as needing an extraction, the entire tooth, including the root, is removed from the bone.
 An extraction is usually recommended by the dentist when a tooth is damaged beyond repair.
 However, there are times when an extraction is needed on wisdom teeth that haven’t erupted (entered the mouth and are visible) or that just recently erupted into the mouth.

 Wisdom teeth, also called 3rd molars, are the teeth that grow in at the back of the jaw.
 They are the last teeth to come in and usually erupt around ages 17-25.
 Sometimes a person may not have issues when their wisdom teeth erupt.
 However, in most cases, crowding and other issues can occur and cause problems.
 This is when an extraction is necessary.

 WHEN DO WISDOM TEETH NEED TO BE REMOVED?

 Unfortunately, a majority of mouths do not have room for wisdom teeth.
 This lack of room can eventually cause crowding and many other problems.
 When there isn’t enough room for the wisdom teeth to come in they may become impacted.
 This is when they become trapped by the other teeth around them.
 These wisdom teeth can either be fully impacted or partially impacted.
 It’s important to remove wisdom teeth before they cause other oral issues.
 Possible problems wisdom teeth can cause include:

 - Tooth decay